 Another fun event is a Sunday Polo match.
 Or you can take the kids to the Environmental Learning Center to play in the Indian River.
 There is plenty to do here in our not so sleepy town.
 We have even recently started hosting the Blue Angels at the Vero Beach Air Show!

 Hop over to the Historic Driftwood Resort and Waldo’s to overlook the ocean.

 You can sip on your Pusser’s Pain Killer while eating wings or their killer fried mushrooms!
 Almost every Sunday during the winter months, Waldo’s has a band for entertainment.

 Our photos below show the fun events and live music happening all over town!

 You will find great local bands too.
 The Landshark’s are a local band that became a successful opening band for Jimmy Buffet and other great entertainers.
 They started here in Vero Beach in the ’80s and have now traveled worldwide as a Florida Beach Band doing Jimmy Buffet and Beach Boys Tribute Shows.

 We have the pleasure of seeing them play at local venues like the Patio and Grind and Grape when they are back home in Vero.

-Close knit and a special sense of community resides here in Vero Beach.
+Close-knit and a special sense of community reside here in Vero Beach.
 Small and cozy is the feeling you get when you come to visit.

 Even with the seasonal push of visitors coming to share in our beautiful